Conference Goal

 - Armin Iske University of Hamburg, Germany

-- Parvaneh Joharinad Leipzig University and Max Planck Institute for Mathematics in the Sciences, Germany
+- Parvaneh Joharinad Leipzig University and MPI for Mathematics in the Sciences, Germany

 - Sören Laue University of Hamburg, Germany